 For end-user client connections like Power BI Desktop, Excel, and custom apps, use Server name.

-For SSMS, SSDT, and connection strings in PowerShell, Azure Function apps, and AMO, use Management server name.
+For SSMS, Visual Studio, and connection strings in PowerShell, Azure Function apps, and AMO, use Management server name.
 The management server name includes a special

 :rw (read-write) qualifier.
-All processing operations occur on the management server.
+All processing operations occur on the (primary) management server.